EDAO-Project/Jazero/JDLC/c/README.md

 ```

 ## Building Static Library
-To build the static library file `libjdlc.a`, run the following commands.
+To build the static library file `jdlc-core.a`, run the following commands.

 ```bash
 mkdir -p build lib